magento/merchdocs/src/stores/security-google-recaptcha.md

 1. For **Label**, enter a name to identify the keys for internal reference.

-   You need one set of keys for each reCAPTCHA type that is used in your Magento installation.
-For example: `Magento v2 Invisible`
+   You need one set of keys for each reCAPTCHA type that is used in your Adobe Commerce or Magento Open Source installation.
+For example: `Commerce Invisible`

 1. For **reCAPTCHA type**, choose the method that you want to use.